Carpenter license requirements by state: A comprehensive guide

 License required: No

-Carpenters are considered specialty contractors in Washington, falling either under the category of “cabinets, millwork and finish carpentry,” or “framing and rough carpentry.”
-There are no state carpenter license requirements, but specialty contractors must register with the Washington State Department of Labor & Industries.
+Carpenters are considered specialty contractors in Washington, falling either under “cabinets, millwork and finish carpentry,” or “framing and rough carpentry.”
+No state carpenter license requirements exist, but specialty contractors must register with the Washington State Department of Labor & Industries.

 You’ll need to show proof of a $6,000 surety bond and general liability insurance.